soorya-prakash-r/HackOrbit-Team-DevDude/README.md

-# 🚀 Promptify – AI-Powered Prompt Engineering Web Application
+# 🚀 Promptify! – AI-Powered Prompt Engineering Web Application

-**Promptify** is a full-stack AI-powered web application built to help users craft, manage, and improve AI prompts efficiently.
+**Promptify!** is a full-stack AI-powered web application built to help users craft, manage, and improve AI prompts efficiently.
 Designed with modern technologies and a user-first approach, Promptify leverages cutting-edge AI to provide meaningful prompt suggestions and enhancements.

 ---